GuitarML/NeuralPi/README.md

 # NeuralPi

 NeuralPi is a guitar pedal using neural networks to emulate real amps and pedals on a Raspberry Pi 4.
 The NeuralPi software is a VST3 plugin built with JUCE, which can be run as a normal audio plugin or cross-compiled to run on the Raspberry Pi 4 with [Elk Audio OS](https://elk.audio/).
 NeuralPi is intended as a bare-bones plugin to build on.
+The NeuralPi pedal runs high quality amp/pedal models on an economical DIY setup, costing around $120 for hardware to build yourself.

 ![app](https://github.com/GuitarML/NeuralPi/blob/main/resources/rpi_pic.jpg)